The Problem with Extrinsically Motivated Competition

 I learned very early on in coaching that if I made things competitive, I didn’t even have to tell people to go hard; they just started to go harder.

-However, because I didn’t understand human behavior and motivation, I made the same mistake as so many other coaches: I felt I needed to immediately attach some reward or punishment to the game.
+However, because I didn’t understand human behavior and motivation, I made the same mistake as so many other coaches: I felt I needed to immediately attach a reward or punishment to the game.
 An extrinsic motivator.
 An example of how I used this type of motivation is as follows: